France braces for Le Pen-Macron showdown

 Spring school holidays will also be in full swing across much of the country this weekend, increasing the chances that many voters will not cast ballots.

-Far-left leader Jean-Luc Melenchon, who scored a close third-place finish in the first-round vote on April 10, has refused to allow Macron an easy ride by pointedly refusing to urge his millions of followers to back the president while insisting they must not cast a single vote for Le Pen.
+Far-left leader Jean-Luc Mélenchon, who scored a close third-place finish in the first-round vote on 10 April, has refused to allow Macron an easy ride by pointedly refusing to urge his millions of followers to back the president while insisting they must not cast a single vote for Le Pen.

-The result is predicted to be closer than in 2017, when the same candidates faced off but Macron carried the day with 66 percent to 34 percent.
+The result is predicted to be closer than in 2017, when the same candidates faced off and Macron carried the day with 66 percent to 34 percent.

-In a final plea, Macron urged voters not to repeat the mistake of those who opposed Brexit and the election of Trump but decided to stay at home.

-"They woke up the next day with a hangover," he told BFMTV.
-"We are going to decide the future of the country on April 24 and not the opinion polls on April 22."